Can High Blood Pressure Cause Headaches?

 Headache medication

-If you have a headache, taking over the counter pain medicines such as ibuprofen or acetaminophen can be tried.
+If you have a headache, taking OTC pain medicines such as ibuprofen or acetaminophen can be tried.
 However, these are not typically very effective because the mainstay of treatment is treating the underlying cause of the headache… the hypertension.
+In addition, taking excess NSAIDs can also increase your blood pressure.

 Rest

 Rest as much as possible during the day and night.
 It will help you feel better and reduce stress levels in your body.
-Relaxation and rest helps to lessen blood pressure.
+Relaxation and rest helps to lessen cortisol levels, and thus blood pressure.

 Stress reduction